pydata/xarray/FLEXIBLE_INDEXES_NOTES.md

 #### 2.1.1 Index discoverability

-For better discoverability of Xarray-compatible indexes, Xarray could provide some mechanism to register new index wrappers, e.g., something lire [xoak's `IndexRegistry`](https://xoak.readthedocs.io/en/latest/_api_generated/xoak.IndexRegistry.html#xoak.IndexRegistry).
+For better discoverability of Xarray-compatible indexes, Xarray could provide some mechanism to register new index wrappers, e.g., something like [xoak's `IndexRegistry`](https://xoak.readthedocs.io/en/latest/_api_generated/xoak.IndexRegistry.html#xoak.IndexRegistry) or [numcodec's registry](https://numcodecs.readthedocs.io/en/stable/registry.html).

 Additionally (or alternatively), new index wrappers may be registered via entry points as is already the case for storage backends and maybe other backends (plotting) in the future.

-`XarrayIndex` subclasses may still be used directly when setting new indexes from DataArray/Dataset coordinates.
+Registering new indexes either via a custom registry or via entry points should be optional.
+Xarray should also allow providing `XarrayIndex` subclasses in its API (Dataset/DataArray constructors, `set_index()`, etc.).

 ### 2.2 Explicit vs. implicit index creation